02deno/ExamScheduling/docs/general.md

 # Functions to implement

 ## Generating data/input/constraints
-This is required for chromose encoding step.
+This is required for chrome encoding step.
 Dataset should contain student, teacher, class, classroom information.
 TAU data can be used for generation ,but it is not enough.<br>
 **Concept Terminology/Methods** :
 * Artificial data generation - Small
 * Artificial data generation - Medium